Advanced-Dataspaces-VTT/VTT-Example-IDS-Connector/README.md

 # VTT-Example-IDS-Connector

-This project contains components for the VTT Example IDS Connector, which includes a User Interface (UI) and a Connector component.
+This project contains components for the VTT Example IDS Connector, which includes a User Interface (UI), a Connector component and Postgres database

 ## Directory Structure